Studio Two, EMI Studios, Abbey Road

-The Beatles recorded a number of takes of the song, which filled two tape reels.
-This was taken away by Harrison at the end of the session, and the instrumentation and arrangement is unknown.
+The Beatles first rehearsed a number of takes of the song, which were recorded and filled two tape reels.
+These were taken away by Harrison at the end of the session, and the instrumentation and arrangement is unknown.

 Harrison did, however, record a solo acoustic version on this day, onto which a harmonium, possibly played by Paul McCartney, was overdubbed.
 This take was released on 1996’s Anthology 3 and, augmented with a string arrangement, on the Love album.